FakeItEasy/FakeItEasy/how_to_build.md

 4. The .NET Framework 4.6.1 or higher

-5. The targeting packs for .NET Framework 4.0 and 4.5
+5. The targeting pack for .NET Framework 4.5

 6. A recent version of the .NET Core 5.0 SDK (currently this means 5.0.100 or later)